RedSpah/meow_hash_cpp/README.md

 The template arguments of the `meowh::meow_hash` function specify the following:
 * The first argument, N, specifies the version of the hashing algorithm to use. `128` uses MeowHash1, `256` uses MeowHash2, and `512` uses MeowHash4.
 Nothing else will need to be changed to switch between the different versions when MeowHash2 and MeowHash4 become publically usible.
-* The second argument, Align, specifies whether the input buffer fed to the function is asssumed to be aligned to 64 bytes.
+* The second argument, Align, specifies whether the input buffer fed to the function is asssumed to be aligned to 16, 32, or 64 bytes, depending on whether MeowHash1, 2, or 4 is being used.
 If so, an optimization will be enabled in the algorithm.
 Note that setting Align to `true` without the input buffer not being actually aligned is undefined behaviour (unaligned read).
 * The second argument, R, specifies the element type the returned 512 bit hash will use.
 It is set to the same value as N by default.

 Due to undefined behavior problems involving switching between unions, the original hash return type, `meow_lane`, has been replaced by `meowh::hash_t`. `hash_t` has a single template argument, which determines the size in bits of the elements of the internal 512 bit long array to hold the hash result. `32`, `64`, `128`, `256` and `512` are valid values. `128`, `256` and `512` are only allowed if the target machine supports SSE, AVX, and AVX512F, respectively.
 Alternatively, if the user wants to manually enable them without relying on feature test macros, macros `_MEOWH_128`, `_MEOWH_256` and `_MEOWH_512` should be defined before including `meow_hash.cpp`.
 These elements can be accessed by indexing the `hash_t` object with the array subscript operator (`[]`).
 Values of other types than the element type can be obtained with the use of the `.as` member function.
 It takes a single template argument, specifying the size in bits of the desired type, and a single function argument, specifying the desired array member of the internal 512 bit long array expressed as an array of the desired type.